JKirchartz/jkirchartz.github.com/_posts/2009-07-30-hacks-fontburner.md

 As you might have noticed <s>I've got</s> I had a couple crazy "non-standard" fonts from [fontburner.com](http://www.fontburner.com/).
-[FontBurner](http://www.fontburner.com/) is a great tool for hosting [sIFR (scalable inman flash replacement)](http://www.mikeindustries.com/blog/sifr/) flash files & javascript to simply replace fonts & text with a small flash file that displays it in the font of your choice.
+[FontBurner](http://www.fontburner.com/) is a great tool for hosting [sIFR (scalable inman flash replacement)](http://www.mikeindustries.com/blog/sifr/) flash files &amp; javascript to simply replace fonts &amp; text with a small flash file that displays it in the font of your choice.
 Currently fontburner has a limited set of options regarding color/spacing etc. but with a little ingenuity one is able to add this functionality themselves.<!--more-->